splunk/observability-workshop/docs/apm/hotrod.md

 ![µAPM Dashboard](../images/apm/hotrod-FE-Service-dashboard.png){: .zoom}

-!!! note  "No Data in charts"
+!!! warning  "No Data in charts"
     if no data is visible, check that you have the right service **frontend**, and not front-end.

 To load the dashboard with more data run the following command a few times to create load on the service: